vacu9708/Study-records/Web development/Security/Security issues/readme.md

 CORS works by allowing a server to specify which domains are allowed to access its resources.<br>

 ### Process
+![image](https://user-images.githubusercontent.com/67142421/183492714-17a6d283-1c28-4377-9a5b-0b3de112ec1a.png)
 1. the browser sends an initial "preflight" request to the target server.
-2. The server then responds to the preflight request with the CORS headers
+2. The server then responds to the preflight request with the CORS header
-3. If the headers indicate that the request is permitted, the browser proceeds with the actual request.
-Otherwise, it is blocked for security reasons.<br>
+3. If the header indicateㄴ that the request is permitted, the browser proceeds with the actual request.
+Otherwise, it is blocked for security reasons.

-![image](https://user-images.githubusercontent.com/67142421/183492714-17a6d283-1c28-4377-9a5b-0b3de112ec1a.png)
+Once the browser has successfully completed the preflight request and received the necessary CORS headers, it caches and reuses that information for subsequent requests to the same server, without the need for additional preflight requests.

 # CSRF(Cross-Site Request Forgery)
 CSRF exploits the trust a user has for a particular site to masquerade as a victim user to carry out any actions that the user is able to perform.<br>